jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 I touched on this in a [recent doc](https://bayton.org/android/what-are-vital-apps/).
 The absence of a document preview application for managed devices has been quite a noisy complaint from organisations for many years, overshadowed only by missing camera &/ gallery applications.
 None of these apps have been mandated by Google for the fully managed/work profile user experience, and so the common trend is to see them simply not added.

 In fact, when I was [building devices for enterprise](https://bayton.org/blog/2023/08/product-files-the-doordash-tablet/#the-android-journey), I spent a decent amount of time learning the intricacies of vital apps and considering the use cases of customers to determine what was vital to productivity.
 I'd always opt to deploy Files By Google as the "Downloads" application, as this killed two birds with one stone - file preview support & a file (download) manager.
+Any photos taken could then be viewed in this app.

 But not all OEMs consider this, or really think about enterprise at all, and so it's nice to see Google identifying the gap and plugging it accordingly.. even if it took several years to do so.

 ## A switch to feature flagging

-This isn't super new information, as it Google have been feature flagging already with Android 14, but Google are touting Android 15 as their line in the sand for introducing their new approach to development, _Trunk Stable_.
+This isn't super new information, as Google have been feature flagging already with Android 14, but Google are touting Android 15 as their line in the sand for introducing their new approach to development, _Trunk Stable_.
 Mishaal Rahman, the prolific Android code-sleuthing extraordinaire, goes into more detail on Trunk Stable and `aconfig` (the feature flag system), as well as many more (lesser enterprise) Android features in this video from the latest AOSP & AAOS meetup:

 https://www.youtube.com/watch?v=dLz6aIRC0hg&t=179s

 The change is an interesting one, it comes across as there being more code out in the open to review, and the ability to potentially build Android flavours with feature flags enabled for early access to features not yet committed to a release, but equally seems that it'll be far harder to put a finger on timelines of _when_ features will actually land in builds; could it be the next dessert release?
 A QPR update?
 Who knows.

-Furthermore, this adds _way_ more flexibility for the Android team, and I presume far less pressure on managing the development cycle for when things need to be pushed/pulled accordingly.
+Furthermore, this adds _far_ more flexibility for the Android team, and I presume far less pressure on managing the development cycle for when things need to be pushed/pulled accordingly.
 Hiding work-in-progress code behind feature flags is probably considered a breath of fresh air for them 😁

 ## Platform signed permission management